Call to Enroll 1-833-698-1049 | TTY 711

 • Health Maintenance Organization (HMO): Generally, a primary care physician arranges your healthcare in the plan’s network.

-• Original Medicare: The traditional fee for service program offered directly by the federal government which pays for your healthcare.
-You can see any doctor who takes Medicare anywhere in the country.
+• Original Medicare: The traditional fee for service program offered directly by the federal government which pays for your healthcare. you can see any doctor who takes Medicare anywhere in the country.

 • Preferred Provider Organization: This type of health plan gives you the freedom to choose your own doctors and hospitals.